-Stephanie Rosenbloom is a travel columnist with The New York Times.
-Each week she tries to help travelers get the most out of their vacations with reviews, deals, tips and trends in her Getaway column.
-She also writes features and essays about solo travel (like this and this), slow travel, and the ways technology may help or hurt our experiences.
+Along with reviews, guides and travel advice, Stephanie writes features and essays about solo travel (like this and this), as well as slow travel, design, and the ways technology may be helping or hurting our experiences.

-She’s been a reporter with The Times for more than a decade with beats in the Business, Styles, and Real Estate sections, where she wrote features like “But Will It Make You Happy?” and “Googling Me and Finding You: Names That Match Forge a Bond.”
+As a reporter for The Times for nearly two decades, she has had beats in the Business, Styles, and Real Estate sections, where she wrote features like “But Will It Make You Happy?” and “Googling Me and Finding You: Names That Match Forge a Bond.”
 Being the lead writer for the Metro desk’s Neediest Cases series was among her earliest and most rewarding assignments.

 Her latest articles are in the Travel section.
-You’ll also find some in “The New York Times Explorer: Cities & Towns” (Taschen, 2018); “The New York Times Explorer: Road, Rail & Trail” (Taschen, 2018); “The New York Times, 36 Hours: 150 Weekends in the USA & Canada” (Taschen, 2011) and in “The New York Times Practical Guide to Practically Everything” (St. Martin’s Press, 2006), where she’s a featured writer.
+You’ll also find some in “The New York Times Explorer: Cities & Towns” (Taschen, 2018); “The New York Times Explorer: Road, Rail & Trail” (Taschen, 2018); “The New York Times, 36 Hours: 150 Weekends in the USA & Canada” (Taschen, 2011); and in “The New York Times Practical Guide to Practically Everything” (St. Martin’s Press, 2006), where she’s a featured writer.

-Other appearances have included PBS Newshour, “Travel with Rick Steves,” Sirius XM Radio’s “Bevelations” with Bevy Smith on Radio Andy, WNBC’s “Debrief with David Ushery,” Yahoo Finance‘s “The Daily Ticker,” WNYC’s “The Takeaway,” WNYC/NPR’s “New Tech City,” WOR Talk Radio’s “The Joan Hamburg Show,” Sirius XM Radio’s “Rudy Maxa’s World,” and WHYY’s “Radio Times,” and KSCS’s “Hawkeye in the Morning.”
+Other appearances have included PBS Newshour, “Travel with Rick Steves,” Sirius XM Radio’s “Bevelations” with Bevy Smith on Radio Andy, WNBC’s “Debrief with David Ushery,” Yahoo Finance‘s “The Daily Ticker,” WNYC’s “The Takeaway,” WNYC/NPR’s “New Tech City,” WOR Talk Radio’s “The Joan Hamburg Show,” Sirius XM Radio’s “Rudy Maxa’s World,” WHYY’s “Radio Times,” and KSCS’s “Hawkeye in the Morning.”